nakka1/nakka1/README.md

 ## 🧪 Highlights

 📝 Published papers in several scientific journals in the fields of robotics, quantum computing, and healthcare.
-🧠 Technical presentations on Majorana qubits, quantum data compression, and VQE circuits
+🧠 Technical presentations on Majorana qubits, quantum data compression, and various quantum circuits
 🎓 Workshops attended with companies such as Womanium, IBM Quantum, NVIDIA, and QuEra
 💻 Experience with classical optimization algorithms coupled with quantum circuits